 Skip to main content

-In any software development process, code review is a vital step that keeps you from shipping ineffective products.
-To help you pick the code review tools that give you the most utility depending on what you’re working on, I’ve evaluated several options for this list, including an overview of each tool’s strengths and weaknesses and the criteria I considered.
+In any software development process, code review is vital to keep you from shipping ineffective products.
+To help you pick the code review tools that give you the most utility depending on your work, I’ve evaluated several options for this list, including an overview of each tool’s strengths and weaknesses and the criteria I considered.

 Code review is an integral part of the quality assurance (QA) process of software development, often occurring after the initial coding phase but before the final testing and deployment.
 The source code undergoes scrutiny from someone other than the original author.
 It’s used to identify potential areas for improvement in efficiency and security.
 The primary goals of code review are to ensure the quality of the software and to improve the skills of all developers involved.